Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 You can see how the top Chrome VPN extensions performed in these testing categories in the table below:

-Here is how we weight each of those factors when compiling our ratings for Chrome VPNs, as well as everything we look for while testing:
+Below is detailed explanation of how we weight each of those factors when calculating our VPN ratings for Chrome VPNs:

 Test Conducted: We analyzed our network traffic using Wireshark while connected to the VPN’s Chrome extension, verifying that all web traffic is properly encrypted.
 We also analyze each VPN’s privacy policy to ensure no browsing activity or connection data is being recorded and stored.